KJCats/My-Notes/3 - Zettelkasten/How to Analyze Books.md

 Its not directly fun, but its worth it.

-- When you read the full book, only look at your notes.
--
+### Source Notes

+- Write down all your notes in one place .
+- Use Quotes and show where notes came from.

 # References